Share This Story, Choose Your Platform!

 Industrial Ozone Generators vs. Air Cleaners Ozone generator

 Industrial ozone generators are robust devices engineered for large-scale applications in various industries, producing substantial amounts of ozone for water treatment, semiconductors, remediation, and odour control.
 In contrast, air cleaner ozone generators, marketed for residential or commercial use, have lower ozone output, compact designs, and focus on removing some smell in homes or offices.
 While these devices claim to eliminate airborne particles and odours, users must exercise caution, as excessive ozone exposure can pose health risks.
+Elevated indoor ozone levels can be harmful when inhaled, especially for vulnerable groups like children and older people.
+Regulatory guidelines from agencies such as the EPA and NIOSH set standards for outdoor and indoor ozone levels to protect public health.
 Understanding the distinctions between these industrial and air-cleaner ozone generators is crucial for making informed decisions based on specific needs and usage scenarios.

 How to size an ozone Generator